stitchdata/docs/_integration-schemas/stripe/v1/products.md

   - name: "attributes"
     type: "array"
+    description: |
-    description: "A list of up to 5 attributes that each SKU can provide values for (e.g., ["color", "size"]).
-Only applicable to products of type=good."
+      A list of up to 5 attributes that each SKU can provide values for (e.g., ["color", "size"]).
+Only applicable to products of type: good.

   - name: "caption"
     type: "string"
     description: "A short one-line description of the product, meant to be displayable to the customer.
-Only applicable to products of type=good."
+Only applicable to products of type: good."

   - name: "created"
     type: "date-time"